 Rottweilers are undeniably some of the most popular family dog breeds to own.
 They’re loyal, protective and loving.
-But given the size and weight of these massive dogs, parents with small children may be wondering if they’re a great fit for the household.
+But given the big size and weight of the breed, parents with children may question if they’re safe for their home.

-So, are Rottweilers good with kids?
-Despite their big size, Rottweilers are great for kids because of their loyal nature, affectionate temperaments and guard-dog instincts.
-As long as they go through proper obedience training, these people-oriented dogs will thrive in a household with children.
-However, parent supervision is still needed, as they may inadvertently hurt a child.
+Despite their large size, Rottweilers are great for kids because of their strong loyalty, sweet-nature, and their guard-dog instincts.
+As long as you provide sufficient obedience and social training, this people-oriented dog will thrive in a household with older kids.
+But even so, supervision is still needed, as they may inadvertently hurt a child.

-The key to a healthy child-dog relationship is in obedience training.
-Read on to learn why a Rottweiler is perfect for your household.
-Plus, discover the best methods for fostering long-lasting relationships with your Rottweiler.
+The key to a healthy child-dog relationship is in obedience training, especially with the Rottweiler.
+Read on to learn why a Rottweiler is perfect for your household with kids.
+Plus, we go over the best methods for fostering long-lasting relationships with your Rottweiler.

 Rottweilers have some of the best temperaments in the canine kingdom.
-For a large dog, the Rottie is relatively calm and collect in the home.
+For a larger dog, the Rottweiler is relatively calm in the home.
 With proper training, they’re not overly aggressive or playful either.
 Some may call them the “goldilocks” of big dog breeds.

 Though they require plenty of exercise daily, most Rottweilers develop into being homebody dogs.
-That is, they don’t mind hanging around and lounging with their owners after a good workout session.
+That is, they don’t mind hanging around and lounging with their owners after a good workout.
 Rottweilers are flexible and easy-going dogs.

 That said, they can be sensitive dogs.
-In other words, Rotties are great with understanding human emotions and often pick up after their owner’s mood.
+Rotties are great with understanding human emotions and often pick up after their owner’s mood.
 When you’re down, they’ll take notice and comfort.
 But when you’re happy, they’re just as excited!

 My Rottweiler can be incredibly bullheaded.
 She knows what she shouldn’t do and waits until my back is turned to do it.
 She is a brilliant dog though.– Upshift (Dog Forums)

-As intelligent and obedient as they are, Rottweilers can have a stubborn side.
+As intelligent and obedient as they are, Rottweilers can be stubborn.
 They’re very capable of learning commands quickly, though they aren’t always as responsive as they can be.
 Though, all this requires is superb obedience training to keep in check.

 But whether they listen to you or not, no one can deny the unwavering loyal of these dogs.
 There’s a reason why they’re universally recognized as one of the top and most formidable guard dogs of the home.
 They’ll always have your back!

 When Rottweilers are out with their owners, there’s an aura of self-confidence surrounding the dog.
 Make no mistake, their sheer size and strength isn’t all for show.
-Rotties are some of the most courageous dogs you can find.
+They’re some of the bravest dogs you can find.

 When picking out a dog breed for your family with children, there are so many great options out there.
 Rottweilers, being one of them, have a lot of inherit qualities and characteristics that make them more suited for kids than you think.